Blog

 The control of the management of slurry, a question of sustainability

-03 of May of 21 - News
+03rd May 2021 - News

 After approving Decree 53/2019 in 2019 to guarantee a sustainable slurry management system in the pork industry, in 2021, the Government of Aragon has terminated the moratoriums granted to the industry for its adaptation to European regulations.
 In this way, a series of inspections have been initiated to ensure that ranchers and farmers involved in the entire slurry cycle, from farm collection, transportation, treatment and storage, to its application as a fertilizer, comply with the regulations.
 To learn about these changes, we spoke with the general director of Food Quality and Safety of Aragon, Enrique Novales.